MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/resource-consistency-evolution.md

     2. The team also chose Azure Site Recovery as the primary BCDR tooling.
 2. Azure Site Recovery implementation
     1. Define and deploy Azure Vault for backup and recovery processes
-    2. Create ARM Template for creation of a Vault in each subscription
+    2. Create an Azure Resource Management template for creation of a vault in each subscription
 3. Azure Monitor implementation
     1. Once a mission-critical subscription is identified, a log analytics workspace can be created using PowerShell.
 This is a pre-deployment process.

-**Individual Cloud Adoption Subscription**: The following will ensure that each subscription is discoverable by the monitoring solution and ready to be included in BCDR practices.
+**Individual cloud adoption subscription**: The following will ensure that each subscription is discoverable by the monitoring solution and ready to be included in BCDR practices.

 1. Azure Policy for mission-critical nodes
     1. Audit and enforce use of standard roles only.